meet our team

 Max Frankel

-Max Frankel is Executive Director of SEEC Institute.
+Max Frankel is the Executive Director of SEEC Institute.
 Max brings a decade of experience in energy and environmental policy to SEEC Institute, working both within and outside of government to advance climate solutions that meet the scale of the challenges we face.

-Prior to leading SEEC Institute, Max was Deputy Director of Americans for a Clean Energy Grid, a broad-based interest organization working on expanding, improving, and modernizing America’s high-voltage energy system.
+Prior to leading SEEC Institute, Max was the Deputy Director of Americans for a Clean Energy Grid, a broad-based interest organization working on expanding, improving, and modernizing America’s high-voltage energy system.
 Before joining ACEG, Max served as a Director in the Energy practice at Invariant, where he leveraged his policy expertise to help businesses and policymakers understand one another at the intersection of the environment and economy.
 Prior to Invariant, he spent more than five years in Rep. Mike Quigley’s (D-IL) office, where he served as policy advisor and legislative director, working on energy, environment, transportation, housing, infrastructure, and appropriations issues.
 Before working on Capitol Hill, Max was part of the climate and energy team at the World Resources Institute and was also a fifth and sixth grade science and social studies teacher with the Teach for America program in Tulsa, Oklahoma.

 Max received his BA from Vassar College in New York and lives in Washington, D.C. with his wife, Karla, and their two cats, Sunny and Cleo.